Day One (My FAQ's)treatacne

 … Do you exercise vigorously?

 Not really.
-I run on the treadmill for at least half an hour when I go to the gym, sweating and raising my heart rate to its max, but I don't attempt to body build.
-Most of my other exercises includes lifting weights with my own preferred reps and sets.
-The majority of my exercising is stretching.
-My jobs were usually very physical in the past (cooking, factory working, waitressing, etc…), ever since I was hired at 16.
-Currently I work in a food distribution company, moving around boxes in a large freezer all day long.
+Sometimes I will sprint or run for 20 minutes, sweating and raising my heart rate to its max, but I don't attempt to body build.
+My jobs have been very physical in the past (cooking, factory working, food distribution in a freezer, waitressing, etc…) ever since I was hired at 16.

 Do you have stress/depression?